This Is Me (The Greatest Showman song)

 "This Is Me" is a song performed by Keala Settle for the film The Greatest Showman.
 It was released on October 26, 2017, by Atlantic Records as a promotional single from The Greatest Showman: Original Motion Picture Soundtrack and the official lead single on December 8, 2017.
-It won the Golden Globe Award for Best Original Song at the 75th Golden Globe Awards and was nominated for an Academy Award for Best Original Song at the 90th Academy Awards, but lost to "Remember Me" from the film Coco.
+It won the Golden Globe Award for Best Original Song at the 75th Golden Globe Awards and was nominated for an Academy Award for Best Original Song at the 90th Academy Awards.
 It was later nominated for the Grammy Award for Best Song Written for Visual Media at the 61st Annual Grammy Awards.

 Following the film's global release, the song charted within the top five in the United Kingdom, the top ten in Australia, Ireland, Malaysia, and South Korea and the top twenty in Belgium (Flanders) and New Zealand.

+The song is expected to appear in the upcoming 2026 stage musical adaptation of the film.

 Live performances

 The song was first previewed by Hugh Jackman in Australia during his 2015 Broadway to Oz tour.
 Keala Settle performed "This Is Me" live at Vision Australia's Carols by Candlelight at the Sidney Myer Music Bowl in Melbourne, Australia on December 24, 2017.
 She also performed at the Carols by Candlelight Rehearsal on December 23, 2017, and followed up with an encore performance.
 Settle performed the song live on The Graham Norton Show on February 9, 2018.
 Later she performed on The Ellen DeGeneres Show on February 21, 2018.
 She also performed the song at the 90th Academy Awards ceremony on March 4, 2018.
 It was also performed live at the closing ceremony of the 2019 Special Olympics World Summer Games in Abu Dhabi, United Arab Emirates.